-Drumroll…the tip is to open a separate bank account to save for your taxes and transfer funds to this account on a regular schedule.
+Drumroll please…the tip is to open a separate bank account to save for your taxes and transfer funds to this account on a regular schedule.

 Let me share with you why you should have a separate tax savings account and how you can get into a routine of transferring funds into this account.

-Have a Tax Savings Account
+Have a Tax Savings account

 Since taxes are inevitable, planning for your taxes can take away much of the stress at tax time.
-Having a separate bank account was key for me.
 I used to transfer money into my general savings account for taxes.
-But since it was comingled with my other savings, it was hard to determine quickly how much I had saved and when I did withdraw funds for paying taxes it felt like I was spending my savings to pay my taxes.
+But since it was comingled with my other savings, it was hard to determine quickly how much I had saved.
+When I did withdraw funds for paying taxes, it felt like I was spending my savings to pay my taxes.

-Now when I do withdraw funds from my tax savings account, to pay my estimated quarterly taxes and at tax time, I feel fine.
+Now when I do withdraw funds from my tax savings account for my estimated quarterly taxes and at tax time, I feel fine.
 In fact, I even feel happy!
 Knowing that the money is accumulating in an account has been a real psychological boost for me.

 The mind shift of transferring funds, no matter how large or small the amount is for the period, really was a huge mind shift for me.
 For instance, $75 might not seem like it would make a difference, but over time the cumulation of those smaller amounts add up.

-You may also want to evaluate your tax savings every quarter to determine if you are saving enough or if you need to adjust the percentage amount up or down.
+You may also want to evaluate your tax savings every quarter to determine if you are saving enough or if you need to adjust the percentage up or down.
 We have helped many of our clients to adopt this methodology and it has worked for them too.

 So if you would like tax time to be less taxing next year, open up a separate tax savings account now and get into the routine of transferring a percentage of your business deposits on a regular basis.
 If you do this, next year at tax time you will be very happy!